Exawind/openturbine/_sources/developer/documentation.rst.txt

 Documentation
 =============

-OpenTurbine comes with two different types of documentation:
+Kynema comes with two different types of documentation:

 - The manual, i.e., the document you are reading now, that is written using `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_, and